Baseless Wayfair child-trafficking theory spreads online

 The video was taken from the girl’s mother’s YouTube account and spread across the internet, said Carleen McCarthy, a senior agent for the talent agency Alphabet Agency, which represents the girl.

 The agency and the girl’s mother repeatedly flagged the videos to YouTube and Facebook, as they continued to rake in thousands of views online.
 YouTube removed the video after the AP inquired about it, although new versions remain on the site.
-Facebook did not provide a comment on the video.
+Facebook said in a statement that it's reduced circulation of false claims around the Wayfair conspiracy theory.

 One YouTube influencer — who posted a video, viewed 155,000 times, that accused Wayfair of trafficking children through their products — walked back the comments a few days later.